yanni3097/AcmeApp/README.md

-# AcmeApp
+# CSharpBP-Basics
-Materials for the "C# Best Practices: Improving on the Basics" and "C# Best Practices: Collections and Generics" course
+Materials for the "C# Best Practices: Improving on the Basics" course